HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

 ```

 ### Installation for developers
 Before starting make sure you have navigated to ```data-centric-platform/src/server```.
 All future steps expect you are in the server directory.
+You will need to have Python <3.12.
 In your dedicated environment run:
 ```
 pip install numpy # if you don't do this, pyradiomics fails pip install -e .